 HyeRyeon Lee

-Dr. HyeRyeon Lee is an Assistant Professor of Hospitality Leadership.
+Dr. HyeRyeon Lee is an associate professor of Hospitality Leadership.
 With a Doctoral degree in Hospitality Administration from Texas Tech University, her research interests are hospitality and tourism information technology, tourism and lodging management, marketing, and human resource management.
 She has various experiences in the hospitality and tourism industry.
 She worked as a researcher at Leisure Research Institution to study tourism research, at the Overton Hotel and Conference Center, and at the More Tour Company.

 Mark Allen